-- Junior Encouragement (Boy & Girl) Award. - Celebration Services Sportsmanship Award (Boy & Girl).
+- Celebration Services Sportsmanship Award (Boy & Girl).
 Player who displays outstanding sportsmanship. - Justin DaCosta Memorial Award.
 The Best Club Member.
 The award was developed as a "Club Trophy" in honour of the DaCosta Family and all they contributed to the Basin Wildcats this is why it is awarded to a club member (NOT a player) who contributes a lot to the club behind the scenes.
 The Da Costa family was involved with the club for many years as players, coaches and committee members. - Peter O'Callaghan Memorial Award (Boy & Girl).
 The Best player and contributor to the club.
 This award is donated by the O'Callaghan family in memory of Peter's love of sports, and his support of boys and girls in their involvement in junior sports.
-Peter was always encouraging participants

-- in a range of sports/activities to persevere and to be the best they could be.
-It is awarded to a player who contributes to the club, not just playing, encourages others & "keeps on trying". - Jayco Coaches Award.
-Recognition of contribution.
+Peter was always encouraging participants in a range of sports/activities to persevere, and to be the best they could be.
+It is awarded to a player who contributes to the club, not just playing, encourages others & "keeps on trying".